xenify-io/litepaper/Litepaper.md

 <br>

-Xenify thrives on an audacious ambition to revolutionize the world of cross-chain token swapping.
-Guided by our steadfast core values, we are on a mission to build a transformative DeFi experience that dismantles barriers, broadens accessibility, and empowers users around the globe.
+Xenify thrives on an audacious ambition to revolutionize the experience of cross-chain token swapping.
+Guided by our steadfast core values, we are on a mission to build a transformative experience that dismantles barriers, broadens accessibility, and empowers users around the globe.
 As an essential component of the XEN ecosystem, Xenify is unwavering in its dedication to nurturing a dynamic community that advocates for a bright, decentralized future.
 In all our endeavours, we remain committed to upholding the First Principles of Crypto:

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)